zessta/GenQ/JS_correct_incorrect.md

 ## Question 56: **Fetch and Display API Data**
-Question: Create a function that fetches data from a public API (e.g., GitHub Users API) and displays it on the web page.
+Description: Create a function that fetches data from a public API (e.g., GitHub Users API) and displays it on the web page.
 The function should handle loading states and errors gracefully.
 Requirements:
 Fetch data from a public API
 Display the data